git4sun/gpt_memory/README.md

 # GPT Memory

-GPT Memory is a package that stores historical memory of your ChatGPT conversations and uses these memories to improve subsequent interactions.
-The system automatically classifies the memories and generates abstracts to complement the GPT context limitations.
+GPT Memory is a package that stores historical memory of your LLM conversations and uses these memories to improve subsequent interactions.
+The system automatically classifies the memories and generates abstracts to behave like how human making conversations.

 ## Features

 - **Historical Memory Storage**: Stores and manages historical chat data.
 - **Automatic Classification**: Automatically classifies chat memories for better organization.
 - **Abstract Generation**: Generates abstracts of past conversations to enhance GPT's context handling.
+- **Mood detection: Check user emotional status and store in history chat data.
+- **Context generation: Generates context for current message based on historical conversation.

 ## Installation